hardwario/bc-website/content/doc/documentation/content-contribution.md

 * All documents are written in the **Markdown** format.

-* The root of the file name is always in English, followed by a language extension.
+* The root of the file name is always in English.

-    Example: `tutorial.md` / `tutorial.cs.md`
+    Example: `tutorial.md`

 * Lines wrap around the paragraphs.
 It is therefore advisable to use an editor that supports word wrapping - e.g. [**Atom**](https://atom.io/).